degaart/scalable-font2/docs/sfnconv.md

 ### Converting Vector Fonts

-The `sfnconv` tool uses the [freetype2](http://www.freetype.org) library so it can convert anything that freetype2 can read.
-This includes all the common formats, TrueType (.ttf) and OpenType (.otf).
+The `sfnconv` tool has a native importer for FontForge's SplineFontDB format.
+Otherwise it uses the [freetype2](http://www.freetype.org) library so it can convert anything that freetype2 can read.
+This includes all the common formats, TrueType (.ttf), OpenType (.otf), Web Fonts (.woff, .woff2) etc.

 SSFN uses a data-loss compression.
 See the [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) table on how this influences the resulting file sizes.
-Storing a font in SSFN usually requires half the file size.
+Storing a font in SSFN usually requires half the file size of an OTF without noticable loss of typeface details.

 ### Converting Bitmap Fonts